About the Test

 After the test

-Once the blood draw is over, a band-aid or cotton swab will be applied to the area where the needle went in to prevent bleeding.
+Once the blood draw is over, an adhesive bandage or cotton swab will be applied to the area where the needle was inserted to prevent bleeding.
 You may be instructed to keep this in place for an hour or more.

 If you feel lightheaded after your blood draw, your health care provider may ask you to stay seated briefly to monitor you and ensure you are able to safely walk and/or drive.